telamonian/ocudump/README.md

 # ocudump
 A simple, fast C++ library for getting the complete pose information from an Oculus Rift, with Python bindings.
 Meant to be an easy starting place for Rift-based projects that don't require the rendering functionality of the OculusSDK.
 Used in the [OcuMol-Leap project](https://github.com/lqtza/OcuMOL_Leap), which adds VR support to PyMol.
-Tested on OSX, should work on Linux and Windows too.
+Tested on OSX and Windows, should work on Linux too.

 # dependencies
 - CMake